percona/pmm-doc/docs/pmm-upgrade/upgrade_docker.md

 # Upgrade PMM Server using Docker

 ## Before you begin

+Before starting the upgrade, complete these preparation steps to ensure you can recover your system if needed and confirm compatibility with the new version:
 {.power-number}

 1. Create a backup before upgrading, as downgrades are not possible.
 Therefore, reverting to a previous version requires an backup made prior to the upgrade.